-U.S. Forest Service (USFS), Northern Research Station's, Marcell Experimental Forest (MEF; 47°30.171' N, 93°28.970' W).
+The SPRUCE (Spruce and Peatland Responses Under Climatic and Environmental Change, http://mnspruce.ornl.gov) experimental field site is a Sphagnum-Picea mariana (black spruce) bog within the US Forest Service (USFS), Northern Research Station's, Marcell Experimental Forest (MEF; 47°30.171' N, 93°28.970' W).
 The MEF is located approximately 40 km north of Grand Rapids, Minnesota, USA.
-Within the 1141 ha MEF research area, the SPRUCE manipulation is located in the S1 watershed, at 47°30.476' N, 93°27.162' W and is 418 m a.m.s.l.
-While remote, the SPRUCE site is accessible year-round via Itasca County and USFS maintained roads.
+Within the 1141 ha MEF research area, the SPRUCE manipulation is located in the S1 watershed, at 47°30.476' N, 93°27.162' W and is 418 m a.m.s.l. (above mean sea level).
+While remote, the SPRUCE site is accessible year-round via Itasca County and USFS-maintained roads.

 The S1 experimental site is an 8.1 ha ombrotrophic bog (a raised dome peat bog in which water and nutrient inputs originate primarily from atmospheric sources).
-Peat depths generally range from two to three meters over the experimental area but are as deep as nine meters in small pockets (Parsekian et al., 2012).
+Peat depths generally range from 2 to 3 m over the experimental area but are as deep as 9 m in small pockets (Parsekian et al., 2012).
 The entire bog is underlain by mineral soil.